Codecademy/docs/content/pytorch/concepts/tensors/terms/view/view.md

 ---
 Title: '.view()'
-Description: 'Reshapes a tensor to a specified shape without changing data, ideal for adjusting tensor dimensions to fit model requirements while preserving element count.'
+Description: 'Reshapes a tensor to a specified shape without changing its data, as long as the total number of elements remains the same.'
 Subjects:
   - 'AI'
   - 'Data Science'